-In the ensuing decades this new "Dilworth industrial corridor" flourished, and fostered the development of adjacent residential suburbs - Dilworth to the east and Wilmore to the west of the rail line.
+In the ensuing decades this new "Dilworth industrial corridor" flourished, and fostered suburbs - Dilworth to the east and Wilmore to the west of the rail line.
 The block of East Park Avenue between Camden Road and South Boulevard functioned as a mini "Main Street" for both neighborhoods.
 However, this period of prosperity was curtailed during the 1930s when many factories closed, casualties of the Great Depression of 1929-42.
 However, the buildings that survive from these early decades of the 20th century now form the basis for the revived "Historic South End".